hammamikhairi/Latom/README.md

 # Introduction

-Latom, is a song downloader that accepts Youtube and (soon) spotify links.
-The app currently supports downloading songs, playlists and entire youtube Channels.
+Latom, is a song downloader that accepts Youtube and spotify links.
+The app currently supports downloading :
+- Singles
+- Playlists
+- Albums
+- Youtube Channels (entirely)
+- Artist's entire Portfolio.

 This seemed like the perfect pet project to make and consequently learn from :)